-In the experiments we used randomly chosen inputs sampled from a uniform distribution.
+In the experiments, randomly chosen inputs were sampled from a uniform distribution.
 This allowed us to estimate quantities.
-We have not checked the statistical significance of our sampling but the sample size is fairly large over all programs.
-Also, the sample for a given program can be viewed as "all inputs" for a restricted input domain.
+For significance we have relied on a sample size which is relatively large over all programs and can be viewed as "all inputs" for a restricted input domain.

-As all subject programs have numeric inputs, we used the RngPack library to generate the random numbers [2].
+As all subject programs have numeric inputs, the Rng-Pack library was used to generate the random numbers [2].
 Initially, we generated inputs from the complete ranges of the input parameters but we found that most inputs led to special numbers (0, NAN and INFINITE) as output.
 To address this problem, for each program we limited the input domain from which inputs were chosen based on the first level guards of that program.
 This led to smaller input domains but useful test cases.
-For example, inputs for gamma_cody were drawn from [-200, 200].
+For example, inputs for gamma\cody were drawn from [-200, 200].

 We then ran strong/weak mutation analysis using SMT-C and the randomly generated inputs.
 As the weak mutation analysis functionality of SMT-C is implemented based on the GNU Debugger (GDB) [1], it was possible to use GDB commands to extract the runtime program states, and this allowed us to extend SMT-C to support information flow analysis.
-We executed each subject program and each of its mutants with the same 5000 inputs and recorded the state after the mutation point (at program point pp in the original program P and pp' in the mutant P' in Figure 2), the state at the end of the program (o in the original program P and o' in the mutant P' in Figure 2), and the execution path taken by the mutant.
+We executed each subject program and each of its mutants with the same 5000 inputs and recorded the state after the mutation point (at program point pp in the original program P and pp' in the mutant P' in Figure 2), the state at the end of the program (o in the original program P and o'in the mutant.
 We ignored any inputs that led to invalid outputs, such as those that are not a number, are infinite or that cause an exception.
 The executions of the more than 7 million test cases generated more than 7 gigabytes of raw result files.
 Given mutant P', the following shows how we calculated the probability of fault masking p(FEP) on the inputs used.